Elsa Hosk Flaunts Her Insane Body In A Tiny Bikini And Vintage Suit

 Victoria’s Secret Angel Elsa Hosk tantalized her 5.8 million Instagram followers with a massive update in which she rocked a skimpy black bikini and vintage suit for a seductive Instagram photoshoot.

-The first snap in the Instagram update set the tone, and drew her followers in to the sultry vibe of the post.
-The picture was in black-and-white, and had an artistic feel thanks to the shadows of the palm trees and other greenery that were projected on the wall behind Elsa.
-She donned a tiny black bikini top that showed off just a hint of cleavage, and flaunted her toned stomach.
-She topped off the swimsuit with a pair of voluminous high-waisted white vintage pants, and a matching white vintage suit jacket.
+The first snap in the Instagram update set the tone and drew her followers into the sultry vibe of the post.
+The picture was in black-and-white and had an artistic feel thanks to the shadows of the palm trees and other greenery that were projected on the wall behind Elsa.
+She donned a tiny black bikini top that showed off just a hint of cleavage and flaunted her toned stomach.
+She topped off the swimsuit with a pair of voluminous, high-waisted white vintage pants, and a matching white vintage suit jacket.
 Her blond locks were done in messy waves, and a few strands were draped over her face as she leaned against the wall.

-The second snap Elsa shared was in color, and a hint of her black bikini bottoms were visible as they peeked out from underneath her suit pants.
+The second snap Elsa shared was in color, and a hint of her black bikini bottoms was visible as they peeked out from underneath her suit pants.
 She strode down a stretch of sand in bare feet in the picture.
 The third snap featured a close-up of Elsa’s seductive look, and she put her hands in her pockets as her torso was on full display.

 The remainder of the snaps in the massive Instagram update were simply Elsa’s insane body in various poses and from various angles as she rocked the ensemble.
 Her followers couldn’t get enough of the steamy update, and the post racked up over 44,000 likes within just two hours.

-Elsa didn’t specify where the vintage suit was from, or where the black bikini was from, but many of her followers took to the comments section to praise the look and Elsa’s overall beauty.
+Elsa didn’t specify where either the vintage suit or the black bikini were from, but many of her followers took to the comments section to praise the look and Elsa’s overall beauty.

 “Amazing as usual.
 But it’s missing more close ups of your face, the most important part of you!!!” one follower said, who felt that Elsa’s beauty was just as significant as her toned body.